-In this Part 3 of our “Time Signatures Explained” series, we explore the incredible time signature of 12/8—how it works, who has used it, and how you can write songs in it.
+In Part 3 of our “Time Signatures Explained” series, we explore the incredible time signature of 12/8—how it works, who has used it, and how you can apply it to your own songwriting.

 We’re assuming you're already familiar with the basics of time signatures, including reading, writing them, and creatively using them in your songs.
 If you feel like you need a refresher on the topic, head on over to Part 1 of our series to brush up on the basics, and Part 2 to learn all you need to know about writing songs in 3/4.

 12/8 is one of the more interesting time signatures that you will find used in pop music.
 So what exactly is it?
 With each measure consisting of twelve eighth notes, at first sight, 12/8 may look a little scary, but let's take a closer look and see why you'd want to notate things this way.